 How to Get Rid of and Prevent Purple Deadnettle

-To get rid of purple flowers called deadnettle by contending with it before it drops its seeds.
+I get quite a bit of purple deadnettle in my backyard every year.
+It’s best to combat these weeds before they drop their seeds seeds.
 Like other members of the mint family, purple deadnettle is a fast-spreading weed.

 Maintaining lush lawns is the best way to deter purple deadnettle and any other weeds from taking up residence in your yard.
 Broadleaf weed types find it difficult to invade healthy lawns.